Built-in Plugin

 cnb:read-file

-Using ##[set-output key=value]
+Using the ##[set-output key=value]

-For pre-determined sensitive information, use imports
+For sensitive information that is predetermined, you can use imports

 imports